 Now add any non-dated tasks that are on your to-do list or in your get-done pile.

-As you get used to using the Tickler File for these types of tasks, you’ll likely find new ways to use it that apply only to you and your business.
+As you get used to using the Tickler File for different types of tasks, you’ll likely find new ways to use it that apply only to you and your business.

 For example, I have a lot of big, ongoing projects like seasonal email marketing campaigns, organizational projects, and blog post research and outlines.
 In the front of my Tickler File I keep 5-8 empty hanging files.
 When I’m in the middle of these ongoing projects, I convert one of the empty hanging files to the storehouse for all of my papers, research, notes, etc, for that project.

 When I want to work on this project, I grab the hanging file, which includes everything I need to work on it (including a project planner; grab yours HERE), and I get to work.

 When it’s time to clean up, I just return everything to the hanging file and put it back in the front of my tickler box.

 I also use my Tickler Files in conjunction with my Mobile Office.
 During the school year I tuck the items from each week’s file (I’m using the weekly set up) into my Mobile Office, so that I can work on them while I’m waiting to pick up my kids after their activities.

 Create a Routine

 The idea of the Tickler File sounds great, but it won’t help you manage your workflow if you don’t create a routine for checking the daily (or weekly) and monthly files.

 I like to pull out the following day’s file when I’m writing my to-do list for the next day.
 I place it on my desk beneath my to-do list, so that I can’t help but see it.